As a hunter, it is your responsibility to contact the leaseholder or landowner for permission prior to accessing leased or private land.

 Use respect while hunting and always:

-- leave gates in the same state in which they were found (open or closed)
+- Leave gates in the same state in which they were found (open or closed)

 Enforcement